 Typical Mentawai parang for day-to-day use in the forest.

 This was my machete (Golok), which our Mentawais regarded as a tool for females in the kitchen and garden but not for males in the forests.
-According to them, it was too short for forest use to reach the dense vegetation.
+According to them, it was too short for forest use to cut the dense vegetation.
 Its significant advantages were its molded soft plastic grip, which prevented blistering, and its rust-resistant steel originating from truck spring plates.
 I liked its handy size, especially when slithering along the soggy rainforest floor or balancing on palm trunks over deep gulleys.
 At the end of my stay with the Mentawai family, I gave it to the lady of the house, who was highly delighted.

 Specialized cutting tools